hyperledger-labs/fabric-smart-client/docs/fabric/drivers.md

 ### Create a new Driver from `Generic`

 Imagine you want to create a new driver for a new version of Fabric under development, let's call it `FabricDEV`.
-Here are the keys differences between Fabric 2.0+ and FabricDEV:
+Here are the key differences between Fabric 2.0+ and FabricDEV:
 1. A new endorser transaction format with a new RW set format, and
 2. No chaincode support.